 If you decide to walk back to the ship, it’s all downhill from the city.
 Waterfront cafés dot the promenade and make for a nice finish to your day before reboarding your ship.

 Cruise lines that visit Valletta include: Azamara, Cunard, Holland America, Norwegian, Princess, Royal Caribbean and Seabourn.

-A beautiful Italian island only 50 miles nouth of Sicily.
+A beautiful Italian island only 50 miles north of Sicily and one of the least crowded Europe cruise port.
 Your ship will anchor offshore and passengers board a tender boat to reach the port.
 The harbor itself is quite picturesque with colorful fishing boats set again a massive cliff in the background.